InfluxDB schema design recommendations

 When designing your schema for InfluxDB, a common question is, “what should be a tag and what should be a field?”
 The following guidelines should help answer that question as you design your schema.

-- Use tags to store identifying information about the source or context of the data.
+- Use tags to store metadata, or identifying information, about the source or context of the data.

 - Tag values can only be strings.